-Beetroot, or table beets, although from the same family as sugar beets (beta vulgaris), are genetically and nutritionally different.
-Sugar beets are white in color and commonly used for sugar extraction and sweetening manufactured foods.
-Sugar cannot be obtained from beetroot, which are most commonly found in red and gold varieties.
+Beetroot, or table beets are from the same family as sugar beets, but they are genetically and nutritionally different.
+Sugar beets are white in color and commonly used for extracting sugar and sweetening manufactured foods.
+Sugar cannot be obtained from beets, which are mostly red or gold in color.

 Nutritional breakdown of beetroot

-Beets are high in dietary nitrate, which is believed to be the reason why many of the potential health benefits of beetroot are being studied.
+Beets are high in dietary nitrate, which is believed to benefit the cardiovascular system and may protect against cancer.

 How to incorporate more beetroot into your diet